Newbattle High School

-- Business at National 3 and 4 levels and Business Management at National 5 level
+- Business at National 3 and 4 levels and Business Management at National 5 and Higher levels.

-- Computing Science at National 3, 4 and 5 levels
+- Computing Science at National 3, National 4, National 5 and Higher levels.

 - Starting up a business – advice available; creating a business plan using IT; finance options